 Do I (or a landlord) need to install a carbon monoxide detector

-If you have gas appliances, then the short answer is Yes.
-We strongly recommend that you install a smoke alarm and a Carbon Monoxide (“CO”) detector in your home, for you and your family’s safety and anyone living in your property (landlords, take note).
+If you have any gas appliances, including a gas fired boiler, then the short answer is Yes.
+We strongly recommend that you install a smoke alarm and a Carbon Monoxide (CO) detector in your home, for you and your family’s safety and anyone living in your property (landlords, take note).

 Faulty gas appliances can produce carbon monoxide.
 Since carbon monoxide has no colour, smell or taste, it’s difficult to detect.
 But the effects of carbon monoxide are deadly.